 The 45-unit Bachelor of Arts in Theatre Arts offers four areas of emphasis: Performance, Play Development and Dramaturgy, Design and Technical Theatre, and Popular Theatre.
 The Bachelor of Arts in Theatre Arts provides students with a background for advanced study in theatre arts for a career in professional theatre, for teaching theatre arts, or as a stepping stone towards higher learning.
 The program also allows an accelerated path towards a graduate degree in Theatre Arts with the Scholars Program.

 Prospective students must first apply to the University.
-Prospective undergraduate students must file a complete application (select DRAMA 10071 as major) for admission.
+Prospective undergraduate students must file a complete application (select THEATRE ARTS as major) for admission.
 Degree Planning Worksheets are available under the Advising tab.

 Theatre Production Requirement